 Strong storms spawn tornado in Oklahoma, threaten region

-A home sits with a hole in the side of it after being damaged by a storm in Owasso, Okla., Thursday, May 11, 2017.
+A roofer from Dunnwright Roofing works on a roof after it was damaged in a storm in Owasso, Okla., on Thursday, May 11, 2017.
 The National Weather Service said a tornado touched down in the Tulsa suburb of Owasso Thursday and a possible tornado struck near Perkins, about 45 miles northeast of Oklahoma City.

 Add your comments below